minnak/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hi!
 I''m Minna, a Software engineer with curiosity and a creative eye.'
     subtitle: >-
-      A front-end specialist who excels at crafting intuitive, user-centered designs that elevate digital experiences.
+      I am a front-end specialist who excels at crafting intuitive, user-centered designs that elevate digital experiences.
 By blending technical skill with creative insight, I am committed to developing innovative and engaging web solutions.
     styles:
       self:
         height: auto